Archaeology Honors Guidelines

 March 20: final thesis draft due to readers; defense date scheduled and publicized

-April 10: public defense held; paperwork submitted to CAS with recommendation for departmental honors
+April 10: public defense held; paperwork submitted to CAS with recommendation for program honors

-May 1: final version of honors thesis due to readers and department; grade awarded for AR 402
+May 1: final version of honors thesis due to readers and Archaeology program; grade awarded for AR 402

 In order to make satisfactory progress to honors, students must adhere to the deadlines above and earn a grade of A- or better in AR 401.
 Students receiving a grade below A- in AR 401 will not be permitted to enroll in AR 402 and will not receive archaeology honors.
 Students enrolled in AR 402 who earn below an A-, who do not receive a passing grade on the thesis from one of the readers, or do not receive a vote for honors following their defense, will not receive honors.
 In all cases, students will receive appropriate academic credit for AR 401 and 402 regardless of whether they earn honors.